AndyT2503/AndyT2503.github.io/docs/content/article/fix-404-error-when-refreshing-github-page-with-custom-builder.md

 ng run [project name]:build-generate-404-page
 ```

 Of course, if you run this command right now, you will get the error because, we have not implemented any logic for our custom builder.
 Back to `angular.json`, you can see in `build-generate-404-page` object, we added `builder` property.
-This property will instruct Angular should which method to invoke when this target is called.
+This property will instruct Angular which method to invoke when this target is called.
 Value of `builder` is a string with 2 sections that separated by the colon:
 * The first section is the path to folder which contain our custom builder.
 It can be a relative path if you create custom builder project in same workspace our project (like we will do in the example).
 Or it can be a name of `npm library` if you publish our builder as a library, it will look like this: `@builder-example`.
 * The second path is the command that we want our builder executed.
 In the example, it is `build-generate-404-page`.